max397574/care.nvim/CONTRIBUTING.md

 nix develop
 ```

-You can test-drive a minimal Neovim package with only neocomplete.nvim and its dependencies
+You can test-drive a minimal Neovim package with only care.nvim and its dependencies
 installed by running
 ```bash
 nix run .#nvim